jessebubble/jessebubble/README.md

 ### Jesse, tell us more 💊
 ---------------------------
 A Web Developer with strong interpersonal and communication skills who is excited to leverage his skills as part of a fast-paced, quality-driven team.
-From the world of selling insurance to holding a Full Stack Web Development certificate from the University of Texas where I developed skills using modern web technologies, learned the importance of responsive web design and gained foundational knowledge of Agile software development principles.
+From the world of selling insurance to holding a Full Stack Web Development certificate from the University of Texas where I developed skills using modern web technologies and gained foundational knowledge of UI/UX development principles, responsive web design and search engine optimization.

 ### I bring the following to every project:
 ---------------------------